Diversity in Research: Biomedical Research and Career Development Awards

 A Pathway for STEM in Science Careers

-While public and private research grants are often limited for early career researchers, Hennepin Healthcare Research Institute’s (HHRI) Research and Career Development Awards actively support young underrepresented investigators.
+Investments in STEM curricula must ultimately be met by careers in science to fulfill the potential of these aspiring students.
+While public and private research grants are often limited for early career researchers, Hennepin Healthcare Research Institute’s (HHRI) Diversity in Research: Biomedical Research and Career Development Awards actively support underrepresented investigators early in their careers.

-HHRI’s Research and Career Development Awards are designed to support the training of postdoctoral and junior faculty researchers in their field of study under the direction and mentorship of HHRI senior faculty.
+Postdoctoral and junior faculty researchers are under the direction and mentorship of HHRI senior faculty.
 The long-range goal is to help researchers make the transition to independence as Principal Investigators on their own projects.
-HHRI is uniquely capable of implementing this program:
+HHRI is uniquely qualified to advance the careers of women and minority researchers:

 - 77% of mentees successfully achieve independence in their research field

 Preference will be given to underrepresented individuals who have had no more than two years of prior full-time experience either in clinical or basic research.
-Recipients will be expected to pursue a full-time project in clinical research during their year of training.
+A three-year funding commitment is desired to support:

 | 1.
 3M State of Science Index Survey, Pandemic Pulse Survey, 2020 | 2.
 Catherine Riegle-Crumb, Barbara King, Yasmiyn Irizarry, Educational Researcher, Vol. 48 No. 3, 2019 | 3.
 Nikki Graff, Richard Fry, Cart Funk, Pew Research Center, 2018 | 4.
 National Center for Science and Engineering Statistics, National Science Foundation, 2019 | 5.
 Dina Verdín, Allison Godwin, School of Engineering Education, Purdue University, 2015 | 6.
 Nicholas Gilpin, LSU Health New Orleans School of Medicine, Michael Taffe, University of California San Diego, 2021 |